DorotheaF/subScraper/README.md

 Add developer information to ___ (main.py for now, future config file).

 #### Get Subs
-In main.py set max search quantity to the desired number of videos, add search terms to searchTerms list (seperated by commas, searches for videos related to all terms)
+In main.py set max search quantity to the desired number of videos, add search terms to searchTerms list (separated by commas, searches for videos related to all terms), add a destination folder name (to primaryTopic, will create a new folder if necessary), and video directory list file title.
+Then run main.py, authenticating the service in the terminal.

+If there is a next page token error, there were fewer videos fitting the search terms then requested.
+Change the search quantity to the highest list length as printed in the terminal and try again.